HSF/hsf.github.io/organization/_posts/2020/2020-03-26-coordination.md

 ### Event Generators

 The draft contribution of the WG has been merged into the full HSF document, although it still needs to receive feedback from all of the WG.
 Presently 5 pages plus one of references (do others foresee references, too?).
-This is a shorter version of the draft that was prepared last month, which we plan to complete on the same timescale and upload to arxiv (or submit to a journal).
+This is a shorter version of the draft that was prepared last month, which we plan to complete on the same timescale and upload to arXiv (or submit to a journal).

 ### Detector Simulation
 Draft of the simulation chapter for LHCC review completed and merged into the full HSF document.